yxyxchen/wtw_online_experiment/README.md

 #### 5.2 Pilot and run web-based experiments
-On the Experiment page, you can set the status of your experiment, "inactive", "piloting", or "running".
+On the Experiment page, you can set the status of your experiment as "inactive", "piloting", or "running".

 #### 5.3 Distribute the task URL